Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/first_steps/your_programs.rst

 Your Shark Programs
 ===================

-In order to use the Shark library's functionality, you will usually write your own C++ programs, which will link against the Shark library.
-We below give an example configuration for CMake, which we recommend using.
+To use the Shark library's functionality, you usually write your own C++ programs and link them against the Shark library.
+We below give an example configuration for CMake, which we recommend using (see
+`here <http://cmake.org/runningcmake/>`_ for an introduction).
 A minimal setup, compiling a program ``ExampleProject`` from an input file ``HelloWorld.cpp`` is given by::

 	cmake_minimum_required(VERSION 2.8)